Got a Divorce Or Custody Case?

 Anyone that has been through one, or is currently going through one, case knows that sometimes time seems to stand still.

-In this article, we offer you 15 steps you can take right now if you are getting divorced or going through a custody battle.
+In this Ultimate Guide To Planning For A Divorce Or Custody Case, we offer you steps you can take right now if you are getting divorced or going through a custody battle.
 These steps will help you protect your property, finances and children in your custody or divorce case.

 Seriously!
 What are you waiting for?

 Even if you just do 1 or 2 of the items on this list, it can go a long way to securing your future, protecting your assets and they may even help resolve your divorce or custody case faster.

 Running A Credit Report Immediately

 Most people work their whole life to obtain and maintain good credit.

 Despite this, one of the biggest mistakes we see in divorce cases is people that run up debt prior to filing for divorce.

 Or even worse…we see one spouse run up debt in the hopes of forcing the other spouse to pay half the debt at the time of divorce.